anmolchawla/Uber-vs-Buy/ASSIGNMENT.md

 - How do you work together?
 - What is your timeline?

-### GIT good practice
+### Git good practice

-To demonstrate good practice of GIT, do **not** commit your files to GIT after you are done with the whole presentation.
+To demonstrate good practice of Git, do **not** commit your files to Git after you are done with the whole presentation.
 Commit in a small chunk of work.
 For example, start with an outline and then commit, work on a few slides and then commit, make some changes and then commit, etc.

 ## Rubric